-Wet n Wild is in the grey area.
+Wet n Wild is NOT cruelty-free.

 CertificationsWet n Wild is certified by PETA.

 Parent CompanyWet n Wild isn't owned by a parent company that tests on animals.

 Browse our curated list of cruelty-free brands to find brands that don't test on animals at any point during the production of their products, nor allow suppliers or third parties to test on animals on their behalf.
 You can search for specific categories to tailor the list to your needs.

 Get the list of cruelty-free brands in your inbox!

 Enter your email below to get my 10-page guide, Cruelty-Free Made Simple.
 Thank you so much for your interest!